exercisedb-pro/exercisedb-dataset/README.md

 ## 🔑 License & Usage

-This repository demonstrates the **dataset structure and sample data only**.
-Full access to the complete dataset is provided after purchase.
+This dataset is provided under a commercial license.
+Purchase grants you the right to use it in personal and commercial projects.
+Redistribution, resale, or public sharing of the dataset is not permitted.

 > ⚠️ **Redistribution or resale of the dataset is not permitted.**